sigsum/sigsum/www.sigsum.org/content/_index.md

 > Wait a second, I did not sign anything in the middle of the night.
 My key
 > must be compromised.

-The ability to say with confidence what signatures exist allows for further layering on-top of Sigsum.
-For example, a free and open-source software project could commit to having a release page with all software artifacts.
-To convince users that there are no secret releases with backdoors, they can ensure the builds are reproducible and Sigsum logged so that an independent monitor can verify their claims.
+The ability to say with confidence what signatures exist further makes Sigsum a useful _building block_.
+For example, to convince the users of some software that there are no secret releases with backdoors, the maintainers can ensure everyone observes the same reproducible source code signed with Sigsum.

 > You claimed each release would be reproducible.
 I located the source and its
-> build instructions when checksum 7d86...7730 appeared in the logs.
-I don't
+> build instructions when signed checksum 7d86...7730 appeared in the logs.
+I
-> get a bit-for-bit identical output though.
+> don't get a bit-for-bit identical output.
 Why?

 For security, Sigsum's transparency has been designed to resist a powerful attacker that controls: